Potala Village Mixed Use Development

 to receive notices via email when new information is posted on the project web page.

-- The applicant filed a complaint before the Superior Court of Washington for impositon of the moratorium and new zoning regulations.
-The complaint is pending.
+- The applicant filed two complaints before the Superior Court of Washington for imposition of the moratorium and new zoning regulations.
+The orders linked below were recently entered by the Superior Court Judge in the first of these two matters.

-- The Planning Director has issued the decision on the shoreline Substantial Development Permit (SDP).
+- The Planning Director issued the decision on the shoreline Substantial Development Permit (SDP) on January 17, 2013.
 Except for limited shoreline provisions, the permit only applies to the portion of the property within 200' of Lake Washington.
 Up to approximately 53' of the western portion of the property is subject to the SDP.
 The Decision and Attachments are available below:

 - The SDP reviews for compliance with the City's Shoreline Master Program which includes the applicable policies in the Shoreline Area Chapter of the Comprehensive Plan and the applicable shoreline regulations in Chapters 83 and 141.
 The scope of the SDP does not include other chapters of the Zoning Code or Comprehensive Plan.